peterdalle/swedishtwitter/README.md

 - `url` is the URL to the page on facebook.com.

 The first three fields (media, politicalparty and politics) are not necessarily accurate at the moment.

+Many of the pages are found via <https://gist.github.com/christopherkullenberg/07b38d18de8e747387c2d00915dba327> and then expanded with more details.